marcopeg/express-react/README.md

 Create a new text file `.env.local` in your project root and extend the `HUMBLE_ENV` definition in it:

 ```
-HUMBLE_ENV=dev-server
+# File: .env.local
+HUMBLE_ENV=dev.server
 ```

-(replace "dev-server" with the service you want to run.
+(replace "dev.server" with the service you want to run.
 You can concatenate multiple services using a column: `HUMBLE_ENV=dev-server:dev-client`)

 ### Method 2: CLI Override

 The variable `HUMBLE_ENV` can be forced via command line, try to run this on your terminal (from the project root):

 ```
-HUMBLE_ENV=dev-client humble boot
+HUMBLE_ENV=dev.client humble boot
 ```
 (also in this case you can run multiple services)